-Like many of the photographers that work with, at, and around The Flow, Anton’s graphic design process is a combination of analogue and digital.
+Like many of the photographers that work with, at, and around The Flow, Anton’s graphic design process is a combination of analog and digital.
 To make an image, he starts by making an ink drawing, and then he brings that black and white image into Photoshop to color it.
 “I used to work either digitally or by hand, but I’ve been really enjoying combining the two mediums.
 There’s something about ink work colored digitally that appeals to me.”

 Though Anton calls himself an image-maker, he’s not a photographer.
 Of course, that soon may change.

 “Before I started at The Flow, I had very little experience with photography,” he admitted.
 “Stuart has been mentoring me here and there, on what is photography, the basics of it, dos and don’ts.
 It’s been really interesting experience because I come from an image-making background that focuses on making images that photography can’t.
 Now it’s a reversal of sorts; I’m looking for what I can shoot in the world around me that looks good.”

 Because there simply aren’t enough hours in the day to fill with illustration, graphic design, and The Image Flow, Anton is also involved with an artists’ collective called Layers Studios made up of a group of fellow CCA graduates.
 They developed Cake House, a zine to showcase work by young artists in the Bay Area, which they launched on Kickstarter.
 They’re now working to develop a quarterly or annual publication of short stories, comics, and illustrations.

 We found a few minutes in Anton’s busy schedule to catch up with him about his work, his newfound hobby of photography, and his favorite tool in Photoshop.